H-Y-H-Y-H/SelfSimRobot/Readme.md

 ## Environment Setup

-To run the Fully_body_VSM project, you need to have Python 3.9 installed on your system.
+To run the SelfSimRobot project, you need to have Python 3.9 installed on your system.

 ### Dependencies